Acadia National Park 3 Day Itinerary

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy see our Terms & Conditions page.
 Thank you.

 Northern Maine’s Acadia National Park is well known for its astonishing beauty and extensive array of outdoor activities.
 The park encompasses about 50,000 acres of lush forest, glacial lakes, soaring mountains, and miles of spectacular coastline.
-Our Acadia National Park 3 Day Itinerary will help you get organized to fit-in all the fun.
+Our Acadia National Park 3 Day Itinerary will help you fit-in all the fun.

-In this post, we have organized some of Mt.
-Desert Island’s best attractions into a well-paced 3-day Acadia National Park itinerary.
-For other ideas of what to visit in the region, refer to our post on Acadia National Park Things To Do.
+In this post, we have organized some of the best things to do in Acadia National Park into a well-paced 3-day Acadia itinerary.
+For other ideas of what to visit in the region, see our post Acadia National Park Things To Do.

-BEST TIME TO VISIT ACADIA NATIONAL PARK
+ACADIA NATIONAL PARK WEATHER

 Acadia National Park is a four-season vacation destination.
-Summer is glorious, but the crowds are at their peak.
+Summer is glorious (average temps around 74' F), but the crowds are at peak.
 The winter season brings hikers and cross-country skiers.
 In these months, park attendance is much lower due to the harsh climate and freezing temperatures.
 In spring, many carriage roads and hiking trails are closed because of mud and refurbishment.
-We recommend September as the ideal month to experience Acadia, with the first two-weeks of June and October as close runners-up.

 For a trip to Acadia, we recommend staying on the Mt.
 Desert Island portion of the park.
 There are several charming fishing villages to use as a base of operations on Mt.
 Desert Island.
 Seal Harbor, Northeast Harbor, and Southwest Harbor all have great restaurant and lodging options.
-Acadia National Park camping opportunities for RVs and tents can also be found at Seawall and Blackwoods Campgrounds.
-These are solid options if you prefer a lowkey environment without much nightlife or hustle and bustle.

 Our first choice for lodging on a trip to Acadia is Bar Harbor.
 The town is a pleasing mix of wharfs, green space, sea shanties, and gilded-age mansions.
 Although it can get quite crowded in peak months, Bar Harbor’s abundance of good food, nightlife, shopping, and hotels, combined with its proximity to park attractions, make it a great compliment to the beauty of Acadia.

-ACADIA NATIONAL PARK 3 DAY ITINERARY
+ACADIA NATIONAL PARK ITINERARY 3 DAYS

-The first attraction to stop at is Sand Beach – Acadia.
-Park in the lot and walk the sandy beach.
-Then, find the entrance to the Acadia Ocean Path.
-The gravel path roughly parallels the Acadia Park Loop Road.
 The portion of the Acadia Ocean Path we will walk takes you past some of the loveliest vistas in the park (3-mile roundtrip).
 The walk includes:

-Sand Beach – Acadia: (Begin hike) A gorgeous sandy beach surrounded by granite cliffs and long grasses.
+Sand Beach Acadia: (Begin hike) A gorgeous sandy beach surrounded by granite cliffs and long grasses.

-Thunder Hole – Acadia: (.7 miles) A blowhole that makes a thunderous clap when the incoming tide hits a granite inlet on the shore.
+Thunder Hole Acadia: (.7 miles) A blowhole that makes a thunderous clap when the incoming tide hits a granite inlet on the shore.
 A staircase leads to a viewing platform above the cove.

-Monument Cove – Acadia: (.9 miles) A boulder strewn beach with a dramatic granite tower.
+Monument Cove Acadia: (.9 miles) A boulder strewn beach with a dramatic granite tower.

-Otter Cliffs – Acadia: (1.5 miles) A 110-foot high section of coastal cliff that is a favorite with rock climbers, hikers, and photographers.
+Otter Cliffs Acadia: (1.5 miles) A 110-foot high section of coastal cliff that is a favorite with rock climbers, hikers, and photographers.
 Otter Cliffs is a spectacular spot to take in the coastal views.

 After snapping a few photos at Otter Cliffs, retrace your step back to the car.
 Rejoin the Acadia Park Loop Road until reaching a major intersection (just after Wildwood Stables) that will lead you to Route 3/Northeast Harbor (leaving the Acadia Park Loop Road).